TrackMyVendor › Resources › How to Track Subcontractor Compliance

 7 days out

 Critical alert.
-If you're at 7 days and still don't have a renewal, you need to make a decision about whether the sub continues working until coverage is confirmed.
+If you're at 7 days without a renewal, you need to decide whether the sub continues working until coverage is confirmed.

 Auto-reset on renewal

-When the sub uploads a new COI, the alert clock resets automatically to the new expiration date.
+When the sub uploads a new COI, the alert clock resets to the new expiration date automatically.
 No manual update required.

 Step 5: Require Self-Service Renewals — Don't Chase Every Year

 The renewal cycle is where manual compliance workflows collapse under their own weight.
 You collected a COI at onboarding.
-Twelve months later, it expires.
-Now you repeat the collection process — but this time, you're chasing a sub who is in the middle of a job, has forgotten what you asked for last year, and is not prioritizing your paperwork request over the work they're being paid to do.
+Twelve months later it expires.
+Now you repeat the collection process — but the sub is mid-job and not prioritizing your paperwork request.

 The manual approach

 Email the sub.
 Wait.
 Follow up.
 Forward the old COI to show them what you need.
-Wait again.
-Receive a COI that still shows last year's dates.
+Receive a COI showing last year's dates.
 Ask them to get a new one from their broker.
-Wait.
-The cycle takes one to two weeks per sub, per renewal, per document.
+The cycle takes one to two weeks per sub, per document.
 Multiply that by 30 active subs with staggered renewal dates and you have a continuous background task that never goes away.

 With TrackMyVendor

 When a document approaches expiration, TrackMyVendor sends the sub a magic renewal link automatically.
-They click it, upload the new document, and their compliance record updates.
+They click it, upload the new document, and their subcontractor credential record updates.
 You see the new expiration date in your dashboard.
 No email thread.
 No phone call.
-No back-and-forth over file formats.
-The sub owns the renewal; you just get notified when it's done — or when it isn't.
+The sub owns the renewal; you get notified when it's done — or when it isn't.
+For a broader view of how GCs manage compliance across their sub roster, see our GC compliance guide.

 Real-Time vs. Periodic Compliance Checks

-Most compliance workflows are periodic: you check at onboarding, maybe again at annual renewal, and trust that nothing has changed in between.
-This is fine for documents with predictable renewal cycles — a COI is only valid for 12 months, so a 30-day advance alert gives you time to collect a new one.
-But it breaks down for anything that can change mid-cycle without notice.
+Most compliance workflows are periodic: verify at onboarding, re-check at annual renewal, and trust that nothing changed in between.
+This is fine for documents with predictable cycles — a COI is valid for 12 months, so 30-day advance alerts give you time to collect a renewal.
+But periodic checking breaks down for anything that can change mid-cycle without warning.

 State contractor licenses are the clearest example.
-A license can be suspended or revoked at any point following a consumer complaint, a code violation, a failed inspection, or a missed continuing education requirement.
-The state doesn't notify you — they notify the licensee.
-Your copy of the license certificate is still in your files.
-Your spreadsheet still shows "Active."
+A license can be suspended mid-project — following a complaint, a code violation, or a missed CE requirement — without any notice to you.
+Your files still show a clean copy.
+Your spreadsheet still says "Active."
 The sub is still on your job site.

 | Check Type | When It Runs | What It Catches | What It Misses |